brookcs3/pleco-xa/README.md

 ## Build

-Run `npm run build` to generate distributable bundles in the `dist/` directory.
-This produces `dist/pleco-xa.js` and a minified `dist/pleco-xa.min.js` ready for use in the browser or with bundlers.
+Run `npm run build` to generate the distributable bundle in the `dist/` directory.
+This produces `dist/index.js` ready for use in the browser or with bundlers.
 The `prepublishOnly` script defined in `package.json` automatically runs this build step before the package is published.
 ## Astro Integration

 Pleco Xa ships with prebuilt Astro components for easy integration into Astro projects.